 Written By: Alan Greene, M.D.

-Meal times are a unique chance for the whole family to gather round and invest in a common experience.
+Meal times are a unique chance for the whole family to gather around and invest in a common experience.
 This is an opportunity to share and bond with one another.
-There are, however, a few things that may make mealtime somewhat anxiety-inducing, including children who are very choosey about what they will or won’t eat.
+There are, however, a few things that may make mealtime somewhat anxiety-inducing, including children who are very choosy about what they will or won’t eat.

 Preparing food together is another way in which children will be more excited to try new things.
 Children want to be included in all aspects of daily life, and they want to be praised for what they have done.
 Cooking together naturally makes kids more excited to try the end product.
 Studies have shown that involving children in preparing and cooking food makes them much more likely to eat vegetables, and even more so if they were able to pick the vegetables out themselves.
 To create an even deeper connection, growing and nurturing vegetables in the garden, then picking them and preparing them together makes for the most rewarding experience of all.